 Once you’ve sought permission to store the data you have on a prospect, the next step is to use it to help you in your quest for new sales.
 However, you have to be careful, because GDPR restricts the way you can process (or use) this data.

-For example, today when you collect an email address from a prospect, they are usually added to a variety of sales and marketing email lists, such as:
+When you collect information from a prospect, they are usually added to a variety of sales and marketing activities.

-- If someone downloads a white paper, you later send them an email with a webinar invitation.
+- downloads a white paper, you later send them an email with a webinar invitation.

-- If someone requests more information on your pricing packages, you add them to your lead nurturing email list.
+- requests more information on your pricing packages, you add them to your lead nurturing email list.

-- If someone calls up your business to asks for a free trial, you send him a series of onboarding emails.
+- calls up your business to asks for a free trial, you send him a series of onboarding emails.

 When you collect personal data such as an email address, not only do you need to inform the individual that you have stored it, but you also need to make sure that your prospects actively ‘opt-in’ or choose to join a specific email list before you start sending them marketing messages.